 Your key is now operational and you can close PGP KeyRing.

 Common problem: If you receive an error message stating “I cannot handle that type of content” when importing, it means PGP KeyRing does not work with your file manager.
-Please install a different file manager, e.g. Amaze File Manager.
+Please install a different file manager, e.g. Amaze File Manager and repeat the process.

 3. Reading PGP/MIME-encrypted emails